Azure/data-api-builder/docs/getting-started/getting-started-azure-cosmos-db.md

 }
 ```

-add the above schemas to the `samples/getting-started/azure-cosmos-db` schema.gql file.
+Add the above schemas to the `samples/getting-started/azure-cosmos-db` schema.gql file.

-that's all is needed at the moment.
+That's all you need at the moment.
 Data API builder is ready to be run.

 > **BEST PRACTICE**: It is recommeneded to use the *singular* form for entities names.
 For GraphQL, the Data API builder engine will automatically use the correct plural form to generate the final GraphQL schema whenever a *list* of entity items will be returned.
 More on this behaviour in the [GraphQL documentation](./../graphql.md).